 In our task each of the participants faced 8 questions in which they could violate first-order stochastic dominance (FOSD).
 These involved choosing between \$5 for sure and a dominated lottery that would pay at most \$5 with a probability strictly lower than 100%.
 An average participant violated FOSD in 0.674 out of 8 questions (standard deviation equal to 1.297), with some subjects not violating dominance at all and others violating it in all eight questions.
-We used a logistic regression on the subset of choices that allowed for violations of the FOSD to assess whether the likelihood of choosing the dominated lottery is influenced by luminance.
+To